ycoco/office-ui-fabric-react/README.md

 If you need to modify a package.json file, please run `rush generate` to rebuild the *npm-shrinkwrap.json* file before commiting your changes.
 Don't forget to commit the new *npm-shrinkwrap.json* file.

 ## Servicing
-Servicing via 'Rush Publish' is coming soon... more details to be added.
-In the mean time, please talk to Dan (danst@microsoft.com) and Cliff (zihankoh@microsoft.com) if you need servicing.
+Servicing support via rush is now available... more details to be added.
+In the mean time, please talk to qinweiz for the details.

 ## Adding a new project